Get ready for the light modern rollator

 - Three stylish colours Oyster White, Strawberry Red, and Carbon Black.

-- Warranty A full 2-year warranty with an increase to 5 years
+- Warranty A full 2-year warranty - increased to 5 years by simple registration

 And finally …